Rethinking the notion of oracle: A prequel to Lawvere-Tierney topologies for computability theorists: Abstract characterization of universal oracle computation

 \begin{remark} A transparent map is always surjective; consider a constant function $f$ that takes a given value. \end{remark}

 \begin{remark} In the original terminology by de Brecht \cite{dB14}, a transparent map is referred to as a {\em jump operator}.
 The term transparent was coined in \cite{BGM12}. \end{remark}

 So the notion of universal oracle computation can be neatly abstracted in this way, but the notion becomes more interesting when we consider multivalued oracles.
 Transparency for multimaps is defined in the same way as for single-valued maps.
+We use the refinement relation $\preceq$ introduced in Section \ref{sec:background}.